 Shortening or converting firearms

-Shortening a rifle or shotgun is illegal if it is done without a permit and has a maximum 14-year jail term.
+Shortening a rifle or shotgun is illegal if done without a permit and has a maximum 14-year jail term.
 Converting a firearm or instructing another person in the technique for converting a firearm into a prohibited firearm also violates the Firearms Act.
 The maximum penalty is imprisonment for 14 years.
 The police can issue a permit authorising a conversion.

 Shooting at buildings

 Firing at a dwelling or any other building with reckless disregard for the safety of its occupants or other persons is prohibited.
 Drive-by shootings or any other act of shooting at a building that endangers an occupant or bystander subjects the accused to a maximum jail term of 14 years.
-This increases to 16 years if the shooting occurred during a riot or other form of public disorder.
+This would increase to 16 years if the shooting occurred during a riot or other form of public disorder.